New technology is the coolest way to tackle air pollution

 In contrast, Dearman's innovative liquid nitrogen TRU engines emit no air pollution whatsoever and up to 80% less greenhouse gases than dirty diesel engines.

 Running a vehicle equipped with a Dearman liquid nitrogen TRU as part of the fleet of a Yorkshire-based logistics company, the real world emissions from a truck running with the new technology and from a truck running with a TRU using conventional fossil fuel were compared.

 The trial was undertaken as a partnership between Leeds City Council, Cenex and Dearman.

 The nine month trial also found that the next generation of Dearman TRUs, ready in 2019, will be a approximately 20% cheaper to run than TRUs powered by unsubsidised diesel.

 However, the report suggests that permitted use of government subsidised 'red diesel' (banned from use in primary engines but permitted for TRUs) could slow the uptake of this clean air technology.

 Dearman and Leeds City Council will use the trial data as evidence in a bid to tackle the impact that TRUs have on local air quality.
 The results of the trial will also be further disseminated to support other local authorities keen to tackle emissions.

 The trial was backed with a £150,000 air quality grant, awarded to Leeds City Council last year by the Department for Environment, Food and Rural Affairs (DEFRA).

-Cllr James Lewis, Executive Member for Environment and Sustainability said:
+Cllr James Lewis, Executive Member for Resources and Sustainability said: